 The time needed to complete and file this form will vary depending on individual circumstances.
 The estimated average time is 32 minutes.
-If you have comments concerning the accuracy of this time estimate or suggestions for making this form more simple, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Attention: Reports Clearance Officer, PC:FP, Washington, DC 20224; and the Office of Management and Budget, Paperwork Reduction Project (1545-0008), Washington, DC 20503.
-DO NOT send the tax form to either of these offices.
-Instead, see Where To File on this page.
+If you have comments concerning the accuracy of this time estimate or suggestions for making this form simpler, we would be happy to hear from you.
+You can write the Internal Revenue Service, Attention: Tax Forms Committee, PC:FP, Washington, DC 20224.
+DO NOT send the tax form to this office.
+Instead, see Where To File on page 2.